-Thank you, Sir. said Jacob, marvelling at his host's Coat, Wis stockings, the conving wig.
-Elaborate and binding as they must be, in the heat While Jacab Continued to Sweat.
-The handler-fithe Chief he pulled from his pocket em barrassed him as much as his weed for it.
+"Thank you, sir," said Jacob, marveling at his host's coat, his stockings, the cunning wig.
+Elaborate and binding as those trappings must be in the heat, D'Ortega's skin was as dry as parchment, while Jacob continued to sweat.
+The condition of the handkerchief he pulled from his pocket embarrassed him as much as he need for it.

+Seated at a small table surrounded by graven idols, the windows closed to the boiling air, he drank sassafras beer and\studied his host, a Mr. Michael D'Ortega.
+Disaster had doubled, according to D'Ortega.
+Jacob knew all about it, but listened politely to the version this here client/debtor recounted.
+D'Ortega's ship had been anchored two hundred feet from shore for a month waiting for a vessel, due any day, to replenish what he had lost.
+A third of his cargo had died of ship fever.
+Fined five thousand pounds of tobacco by the Lord proprietary's magistrate for throwing their bodies too close to the Bay; forced to scoop up the corpses-what they could find-(they used pikes and nets, D'Ortega said, a purchase which itself cost two pounds, six) and ordered to burn or bury them.
+He had to pile them in two drays (sixteen s.), cart them out to low land where saltweed and alligators would finish the work.
 Does he cut his losses and let his ship sail on to Barbados?
-No, thought Vaark.
+No, thought Jacob.
 A sloven man, stubborn in his wrong headedness like all of the Roman faith, he waits in port for a month for a phantom ship from Portugal carrying enough cargo to replenish the heads he has lost.
 While waiting to fill his ship's hold to capacity, it sinks and he has lost not only the vessel, not only the original third, but all, except the crew who were unchained, of course, and four unsalable Africans red-eyed with anger.
 Now he wanted more credit and six additional months to pay what he had borrowed.